Vienna Stadtbahn: Planning

 For the first time, the Stadtbahn project was made concrete in 1890, when Krauss & Co. submitted drafts as a basis for the official negotiations, although they have undergone numerous changes during the following years.
-The reason for the renewed approach to Stadtbahn construction was on the one hand the continuing economic upturn in Austria, and on the other hand a major expansion of the city of Vienna, adding districts 11 to 19 were added to the existing districts 1 to 10.
+The reason for the renewed approach to Stadtbahn construction was on the one hand the continuing economic upturn in Austria, and on the other hand a major expansion of the city of Vienna, adding districts 11 to 19 to the existing districts 1 to 10.
 As a result, the city increased from 55 to 179 square kilometers and the population increased from 800,000 to 1,300,000, causing the Stadtbahn project to gain in urgency.
 At the same time, the western expansion of the city required the expansion of the Stadtbahn project to take into account the newly incorporated municipalities from the beginning.
 So the planners added the so-called suburb line to the project, even though the namesake suburbs now also all belonged directly to the city.

 Finally, in the later Railway Ministry, held from 5 October to 16 November 1891 an enquete.
 It turned out that the decision to build would only be made jointly by the state, the state and the municipality.
 The Ministry therefore proposed the creation of a joint commission.

 In agreement with the Province of Lower Austria and the City of Vienna, the Government of Prime Minister Eduard Taaffe therefore presented to the Imperial Council on 6 February 1892 a comprehensive bill on the execution of the traffic facilities in Vienna, in which the urban railway lines were fixed.
 These assumed both houses of the Reichsrat and announced it as law of 18 July 1892.
 [14] [15] The merit of this is due first and foremost Heinrich Ritter von Wittek, 1897-1905 k.k.
 Railway Minister.

 Commission für Verkehrsanlagen (1892)

 On 25 July 1892 constituted, as proposed by the Ministry of Railways in the previous year, the so-called commission for traffic in Vienna.
-In it, the imperial-royal government, represented by the Ministry of Commerce, the Municipality of Vienna, the State of Lower Austria and the Vienna Danube Regulatory Commission were equally represented, with only unanimous decisions were provided.
+In it, the imperial-royal government, represented by the Ministry of Commerce, the Municipality of Vienna, the Crown Land of Lower Austria and the Vienna Danube Regulatory Commission were equally represented, with only unanimous decisions were provided.
 Specifically, the new committee had the task of coordinating the following three planning authorities: